 An Intro to Metal Additive Manufacturing with DMLS

 As product development speeds up, the design rules are changing.
-Nowhere is this more apparent than when looking at the industrial 3D printing process of direct metal laser sintering (DMLS).
-Direct metal laser sintering is an additive manufacturing technology with significant potential in medical and aerospace industries.
+Nowhere is this more apparent than when at metal additive manufacturing.
+Direct metal laser sintering is a metal additive manufacturing technology with significant potential in medical and aerospace industries.
 But it requires a new way of thinking even at the early design phases.
 In many ways it represents the transition designers must face when looking at new technologies to make product design and manufacturing faster and more innovative.

 Why Use Additive Manufacturing for Metal Parts?

 Product designers and engineers will often turn to the process to experiment with organic shapes that can’t be readily machined.
 For example, the ability to build implantable body parts that are custom fit to the recipient.
-Traditionally, these implants would normally need to be built on a 5-axis machine.
+Traditionally, these implants would normally need to be produced through a subtractive manufacturing process like 5-axis CNC machine.
 Now, the technology exists to scan a person’s actual bone structure, and print a direct DMLS replacement that’s customized to their body.

 Another opportunity is surgical tools with ultrafine features and medical components with organic shapes.
 These devices may be designed for metal injection molding or casting, both of which have relatively high tooling costs and lead times that can span weeks.
 But with DMLS, you can print a prototype surgical hand tool at the exact weight and strength of the final product and have it in a surgeon’s hands within days.
 Traditional metal injection molding is still valuable, and will have a lower piece price at higher quantities, but it is still 6 to 12 weeks versus a couple of days.